studio1902/statamic-peak/README.md

 **5. Build!** - if you're using [Laravel Valet](https://laravel.com/docs/valet), your site should be available at `http://my-site.test`.
 You can access the control panel at `http://my-site.test/cp` and login with your new user.
 Build your site, read the [Statamic Docs](https://statamic.dev) and have fun!

+### Install into a existing Laravel project
+[Job Verplanke](https://github.com/jobverplanke) is working on a package to install Peak into your current Laravel project.
+[The package](https://github.com/studio1902/statamic-peak-package) is currently in beta.

 ## Tailwind and CSS configuration
 <span id="tailwind-css-config"></span>